 People with IBS present with varying symptom profiles, most commonly 'diarrhoea predominant', 'constipation predominant' or alternating symptom profiles.
 IBS most often affects people between the ages of 20 and 30 years and is twice as common in women as in men.
 Prevalence in the general population is estimated to be between 10% and 20%.
 Recent trends indicate that there is also a significant prevalence of IBS in older people.
 IBS diagnosis should be a consideration when an older person presents with unexplained abdominal symptoms.

-Key aspects of this guideline include establishing a diagnosis; referral into secondary care only after identification of 'red flags' (symptoms and/or features that may be caused by another condition that needs investigation); providing lifestyle advice; drug and psychological interventions; and referral and follow-up.
-The guideline refers to 'Referral guidelines for suspected cancer' (NICE clinical guideline 27) in relation to appropriate referral to secondary care.
+Key aspects of this guideline include establishing a diagnosis; referral into secondary care only after identification of 'red flags' (symptoms and/or features that may be caused by another condition that needs investigation); providing lifestyle advice; drug and psychological interventions; and referral and follow‑up.
+The guideline refers to NICE's referral guidelines for suspected cancer in relation to appropriate referral to secondary care.

 The main aims of this guideline are to:

 provide positive diagnostic criteria for people presenting with symptoms suggestive of IBS

 provide guidance on clinical and cost‑effective management of IBS in primary care